jaunesarmiento/fries/README.md

 Fries is an awesome mobile UI framework for Android apps using just HTML, CSS, and Javascript and is inspired by [Ratchet].

 __NOTE:__ Unfortunately, Fries is no longer maintained.
-If you'd like to take over the maintainance, send an email to hawnecarlo[at]gmail.com
+If you'd like to take over the maintenance, send an email to hawnecarlo[at]gmail.com

 ## Special Thanks